betagouv/cout-embauche/README.md

 Build
 -----

-This widget is packaged with [Webpack](http://webpack.github.io) and distributed through GitHub's [CDN](https://developer.github.com/changes/2014-04-25-user-content-security/).
+This widget is packaged with [Webpack](http://webpack.github.io) and distributed through [RawGit CDN](https://rawgit.com).

+> RawGit does not offer any guarantees, we will distribute on our own servers when we get enough users to justify the investment.

 ### Compilation